openshift/microshift/CONTRIBUTING.md

 vagrant ssh
 ```

 ### (Extra Optional) Connecting VSCode to Vagrant

 If you're using VSCode, you can connect to your vagrant box with a few extra steps.

 #### Increasing Memory Requirements

-Since VS Code leans more on the heavy side of development, the RAM usage on your Vagrant environment
+Since VSCode leans more on the heavy side of development, the RAM usage on your Vagrant environment
 can go up to 5GB, and therefore we will need to modify the `Vagrantfile` to
 increase the amount of available RAM from 3GB to 5GB (or 6GB if you want to be safe).
 To do this, set `v.memory` to the following in your `Vagrantfile`:

 ```rb